BIR Chicken Jalfrezi – Curry House Style Recipe (Step-by-Step Guide)

 If you’re using raw chicken, add it earlier in the cooking process and cook it through fully before adding the peppers and onions.
 This ensures the chicken is tender while keeping the vegetables fresh and crisp.

-BIR Chicken Jhalfrezi – FAQs
+BIR Chicken Jalfrezi – FAQs

-What is Chicken Jhalfrezi?
+What is Chicken Jalfrezi?

-Chicken Jhalfrezi is a popular curry house dish made by stir-frying chicken with onions, peppers, spices, and a lightly spiced sauce.
+Chicken Jalfrezi is a popular curry house dish made by stir-frying chicken with onions, peppers, spices, and a lightly spiced sauce.
 In BIR cooking, it’s prepared quickly using base gravy and finished over high heat for a fresh, vibrant texture.

-Is Chicken Jhalfrezi spicy?
+Is Chicken Jalfrezi spicy?

-Jhalfrezi is usually a medium-hot curry, but you can easily adjust the heat.
+Jalfrezi is usually a medium-hot curry, but you can easily adjust the heat.
 Add more or fewer green chillies and chilli powder depending on your preference.

-Jhalfrezi stands out for its crunchy vegetables and high-heat cooking style.
+Jalfrezi stands out for its crunchy vegetables and high-heat cooking style.
 Unlike saucier curries like a Bhuna or Madras, it’s slightly drier with fresh onions and peppers added at the end.

 Can I use raw chicken instead of pre-cooked?